Heathcliff-saku/VIAT/README.md

 If you are interested in viewpoint robustness, welcome to check our previous work: [ViewFool: Evaluating the Robustness of Visual Recognition to Adversarial Viewpoints (NIPS2022)](https://proceedings.neurips.cc/paper_files/paper/2022/file/eee7ae5cf0c4356c2aeca400771791aa-Paper-Conference.pdf) [[project]](https://github.com/Heathcliff-saku/ViewFool_).

+## **😊 Contact**
+If you have any questions or suggestions about the paper or code, look forward to your contact with us:

+* Yinpeng Dong: dyp17@mails.tsinghua.edu.cn
+* Shouwei Ruan: shouweiruan@buaa.edu.cn / shouweiruan@gmail.com